 4-5 tbsp water/milk.

 Before you get started on the recipe, you’ll want to do some prep work.
 I like to start by weighing up all the ingredients, lining your tray with parchment paper (if you use it) and get any equipment you may need, such as a stand mixer and spatula.

 To start on recipe, you’ll want to make the dough.
 Take your mixing bowl and place in the bread flour and the salt, mixing the two together just to combine them together.

-Then you can go ahead and place in the yeast, granulated sugar, eggs, butter and milk.
+Then you can go ahead and place in the yeast, granulated sugar, eggs, butter, vanilla extract and milk.
 Then mix on a low speed for 2 minutes, then a further 4-6 minutes on a higher speed until a clear dough forms – this is where the dough almost leaves the bowl almost spotlessly clean.

 Lightly flour the work surface and place the dough onto it, then knead the dough until it’s smooth and elastic.
 Then place into a lightly oiled bowl and cover with clingfilm and leave it somewhere warm to prove for around and hour (or until the dough has doubled in size).

 Now is the ideal time to get cleaned down.

 Once the dough has finished its first proving session, you can then go ahead and knock the dough back.
 This is the process of removing the gases that have built up in the dough during the proof.
 Bring the dough back into a ball shape and process the dough.

 Roll the dough out into a 30x45cm rectangle – this is the ideal size for these rolls.